Net Metering Pakistan

 Application Acknowledgement

-Within five working days, DISCO will acknowledge receipt of the application and inform the applicant whether it’s complete or if anything is missing in the application.
+Within five working days, DISCO will acknowledge receipt of the application and inform the applicant whether it’s complete or if anything is missing.

 Step 3